 If you’re part of an NCT crew, it’s likely your babies will all have been born around the same time.
 This is a great opportunity to think about holding a joint party for whichever parents’ fancy taking part.
 You can share ideas, food prep, decorating and costs, making it a cheaper option all round.
 Just be sure you’re all on the same page first.

 If you and your youngster have a particular favourite book you like to read together whether it’s The Hungry Caterpillar, We’re Going on a Bear Hunt or Guess How Much I Love You, what about basing your little one's birthday party around the story?
 Take inspiration from the plot for your decoration and even outfits and maybe gift each baby with a copy of the book at the end of the day.

 Here’s a wild idea, if you’ve got an animal-loving youngster, make this your theme for your baby’s birthday.
 Rather than choosing one specific animal (though this is an option too!), this means you have a broader range of ideas you can play with.
 Gather cuddly stuffed safari animals for the children to play with and look into balloon animal tutorials that will seriously impress your guests.
-For more animal-based inspiration, take a look at these farm animal decorations.

 We don't care what anyone says, unicorns will never go out of fashion and if your child adores these mythical creatures, a unicorn first birthday is a must.
 You won't be hard-pressed to find decorations but if you need a little inspiration, check out the best unicorn party supplies.

 Treat your little prince or princess like the royalty they are and take inspiration from the first birthdays of Princes George, Louis and Archie and Princess Charlotte.